 Kombucha is simple to make, and a healthy source of probiotics for your diet.
 The kombucha scoby feeds off the tea, and the sugar you add, leaving a crisp barely sweet brew for you to enjoy.
-Homemade kombucha costs just pennies per serving, unlike commercial brews.
+Homemade kombucha costs just pennies per serving and is full of many health benefits.

 Kombucha Tea Benefits

 Kombucha is one of the abundant health-giving, sustaining abundances of homestead living.
-Fermented foods are a natural part of the homestead lifestyle.
-The good bacteria thrive in log homes, and country living and promote your health and well being.
-In the sterile city environment with its heavy metals, and toxic, chlorinated water — the probiotics so necessary for good health, struggle for survival.
-City living is full of antibiotics in food, in water, and in the medicine cabinet — whereas in the country natural pro-biotics are thriving in the soil, and in the kitchen, fighting harmful infections, and promoting life.
+Fermented foods are a natural part a healthy lifestyle.
+The good bacteria thrive in our homes and promote your health and well being.
 Of all the healthful fermented foods available for your homestead, Kombucha is probably the easiest to make, the easiest to sustain, and the one that packs the most punch for health benefits.
 Kombucha tea benefits include immune support, increased energy, and increased feelings of well being.
 Kombucha is an easy to prepare, super-star is easy to include in your homestead abundance.

 James and Phyllis Balch’s Prescription for Nutrition Healing (2nd edition) Lists the following medical issues that Kombucha tea benefits help address: